Got a furry friend? It’s time to brush up on ways to keep ticks and fleas -- and the nasty diseases they spread -- away from them.

-3. Wear gloves or wash your hands with soap and water after applying a flea and tick preventive.
-Be sure to follow the instructions for proper storage and disposal of packaging.
+3. Wear gloves, or wash your hands with soap and water after you apply the drug.
+Follow the instructions for proper storage and disposal of packaging.

-5. After applying a product, watch your cat or dog for signs of a reaction, especially if it’s the first time you’re using it.
-Call your vet if your pet has symptoms such as:
+5. Watch for signs of a reaction, especially if it’s the first time you’re using the product.
+Call your vet if your dog has symptoms such as:

 - Poor appetite